vyfor/cord.nvim/.github/wiki/Troubleshooting.md

 > WSL (Windows Subsystem for Linux) does not directly expose Windows pipes by default, which are needed for Discord IPC.

-Refer to [this guide](https://gist.github.com/mousebyte/af45cbecaf0028ea78d0c882c477644a#aliasing-nvim).
+Inspired by [this guide](https://gist.github.com/mousebyte/af45cbecaf0028ea78d0c882c477644a#aliasing-nvim).
 Use `socat` and `npiperelay` to create a bridge that exposes the Windows Discord IPC pipe to WSL.

 1. **Install `socat` in WSL**: `sudo apt-get install socat` (or your distribution's package manager command).
 2. **Download `npiperelay.exe`**: Download `npiperelay.exe` from [https://github.com/jstarks/npiperelay/releases](https://github.com/jstarks/npiperelay/releases) and place it in a directory accessible from WSL (e.g., `/mnt/c/path/to/npiperelay.exe`).